Skip to main content

 1. Select instance → ActionsSecurityModify IAM role

-2. Select bytebase-roleUpdate IAM role
+2. Select bytebase-instance-roleUpdate IAM role

 Deploy Bytebase on your EC2 instance - credentials are provided automatically through the instance metadata service.